PFMEA: A Guide to Preventing Process Failures

 Step 7: Re-Calculate RPN

-After the completion of the action plan, the PFMEA should be re-evaluated by re-calculating the RPN to measure it’s impact.
+After the completion of the action plan, the PFMEA should be re-evaluated by re-calculating the RPN to measure its impact.

-PFMEA Example
+PFMEA Example in Manufacturing

 In this example, a food manufacturing company evaluates the process steps in the production of their food products.
 All steps associated with the process are then listed down.
 For this example, we’ll focus on one process step: